Oratorian/WakeStation/README.md

 - **User Authentication**: Secure access to the server using Flask-Login and bcrypt for password management.
 - **Web Interface**: Built-in web interface using Flask to send WOL and shutdown requests.
 - **REST API**: Direct API access with curl or other tools using session cookies for automation and scripting.
-- **Database Integration**: Stores user and device information in a local JSON-based database.
+- **Database Integration**: Stores user and device information in a local JSON-based database (Planned are either Postgres or MongoDB in future releases).
 - **GUI User Setup**: Automatic GUI dialog for initial user configuration when users.json is missing.
 - **.env File Support**: Easily configure important variables for the server and shutdown daemon.